m0nkeymind/m0nkeymind.github.io/_articles/meet-bob.md

 If Bob only knew that he is in danger when his UF was on 4.5!
 He would awake and leap back on "work" then.

+Is there any way to do that for Bob, for me or for you?
+Heck yes!